crd-codes/CVFS/README.md

 | unlink()        | UnlinkFile()  |
 | stat()          | StatFile()    |

----
 ## Platform Independent

-Runs on any operating system using a C compiler (Windows / Linux / Ubuntu).
+Runs on any operating system using a C compiler (Windows / Linux / MacOS).
----

 ## 📂 Project Structure
 ```